sugoiServal/toolsSandBox/DevOps/Docker.md

 ```

-# docker-compose.yaml
+# docker-compose
 - think `docker-compose` as a minimal kubernetes
   - good for small project with a few docker container
   - save the pain of running many cli commands
 - `docker-compose` is an application that
   - store multiple image/container running configuration in a file
   - execute the file to `build + run`.
-- config are written in `yaml`
+- config are written in `docker-compose.yaml`
   - ex1
 ```yaml
 # docker-compose.yaml